Upcoming Events: Members Meeting on 5/6/26 and 60 Acres Launch on 5/9/26

 Cheers!

-Bill Barnes (Launch Director)
+Bill B (Launch Director)

 Picture from the launch can be found on the Launch Photos webpage.